 OP 65.02: Effort Commitment and Certification

-REVIEW: This OP will be reviewed in November of even-numbered years by the Managing Director of Accounting Services and the Senior Associate Vice President for Research with substantive revisions forwarded to the Vice President for Research (VPR), the Assistant Vice President and Controller, the Vice President for Administration and Finance and Chief Financial Officer, and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Controller and the Senior Associate Vice President for Research Operations with substantive revisions forwarded through administrative channels to the Vice President for Research & Innovation (VPR), the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO), the Senior Associate Vice President for Human Resources, and the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE